Skip to content

 Once approved, use the funds to pay off the targeted balances.
 Do not treat the loan proceeds as extra cash for general spending.

-6. Close Or Restrict The Paid-Off Accounts If Needed
+6. Restrict Paid-Off Accounts If Needed

 7. Repay Consistently

 A fixed-rate home equity loan is not your only debt consolidation option.
+Depending on your situation, alternatives may include:

 The Bottom Line

 A fixed-rate home equity loan can be a useful debt consolidation tool, but it still comes with serious risk.
+The biggest advantage is predictability: Unlike a HELOC, the rate and payment are usually fixed from the start.

 Frequently Asked Questions